hangify/Central/readme.md

 ## Example

+Simply attach Central to a container div with class "block-container" containing items with class "block":

+    var container = $('block-container').Central();

+Then call 'retile' with a CSS dictionary to adjust the width or position of the container:

+    container.retile({'left': '20%', 'width': '80%'});

+That's it!
 Please view index.html for a simple example.
+In the future, the plugin will be more abstract and allow you to provide your own names for the container and the inner block.

 ## Considerations